saurabhkumar23/umix/README.md

 - proper Authentication
 - Search for users based on usernames.
 - forgot password feature using email token.
+- proper pagination.
+- fully responsive on all mobile sizes.

 #### Database Schema